cristiscu/programming-in-snowflake/sections/16-data-sharing/README.md

-# Data Sharing in Snowflake
+# Section: Data Sharing in Snowflake

 ...